Playa Hotels & Resorts N.V. (PLYA) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Playa Hotels & Resorts N.V.
-(PLYA) is $12.83, which is $4.6 above the current market price.
-The public float for PLYA is 127.88M, and currently, short sellers hold a 3.32% ratio of that floaft.
-The average trading volume of PLYA on July 20, 2023 was 1.16M shares.
+The average price suggested by analysts for PLYA is $12.83, which is $4.82 above the current market price.
+The public float for PLYA is 117.15M, and currently, shorts hold a 3.62% of that float.
+The average trading volume for PLYA on July 26, 2023 was 1.19M shares.

 PLYA’s Market Performance